 VMD 141 (MMSP 135A) – Web Production II

-Development for web and smart devices using Dreamweaver and professional-level code editors.
-Topics include separating markup, presentation and content, production of accessible web sites, and using HTML5 and Cascading Style Sheets.
+Development for web and smart devices using Dreamweaver and professional level code editors.
+Topics include separating markup, presentation and content.
+Section 508, production of accessible web sites and using HTML5 and Cascading Style Sheets are also covered.
 Prereq: VMD 140.
+Advisory: VMD 101.

 VMD 142 (MMSP 135B) – Web Production III

-Overview of advanced multimedia production for the Web.
-Topics include static versus dynamic websites, database-driven websites, creating and styling dynamic web pages, and standards-based web production.
+Overview of advanced tools for designers interested in developing web sites using professional level code editors.
+Topics include static versus dynamic websites, database-driven websites, creating and styling web forms, adding web form input validation, online databases, creating and styling dynamic web pages, and standards-based web production.
 Prereq: VMD 141.

 VMD 150 (GRPH 100A) – Illustrator I

 An introductory course in Adobe Illustrator, covering concepts of vector-based image creation.
 Students reproduce existing images to learn the various tools available within the application.
 Accuracy and control of Bezier curves is emphasized.
 Prereq: VMD 105.
 Coreq: VMD 111.

 VMD 151 (GRPH 100B) – Illustrator II